 - To initialize an instance before it receives additional traffic

-Manual scaling instances and basic scaling instances startup differently.
+Manual, basic, and automatically scaling instances startup differently.
 When you start a manual scaling instance, App Engine immediately sends a

 /_ah/start request to each instance.
 When you start an instance of a basic scaling module, App Engine allows it to accept traffic, but the

 /_ah/start request is not sent to an instance until it receives its first user request.
 Multiple basic scaling instances are only started as necessary, in order to handle increased traffic.
 Automatically scaling instances do not receive any

 /_ah/start request with an HTTP status code of

 404, it is considered to have successfully started and can handle additional requests.
 Otherwise, App Engine terminates the instance.
 Manual scaling instances are restarted immediately, while basic scaling instances are restarted only when needed for serving traffic.

 App Engine attempts to keep manual and basic scaling instances running indefinitely.
 However, at this time there is no guaranteed uptime for manual and basic scaling instances.
 Hardware and software failures that cause early termination or frequent restarts can occur without prior warning and may take considerable time to resolve; thus, you should construct your application in a way that tolerates these failures.
 The App Engine team will provide more guidance on expected instance uptime as statistics become available.

 Here are some good strategies for avoiding downtime due to instance restarts:

 - Configure more instances than are normally required to handle your traffic patterns.